n0r1sk/bosnd/examples/apache-httpd/README.md

 fi
 ```

 If you forget to place the client certificate for the Docker Swarm interface into the ```certs``` folder, the script will terminate.
 We decided to use the client certificate solution to secure the Docker API interface, as it is well documented.
-The ```bosnd``` is only working if you are running the Docker API interface TLS secured.
+The ```Bosnd``` is only working if you are running the Docker API interface TLS secured.
 No compromise here.
 If you don't like it, feel free to fork the project and change the code for your needs.

 ```
 if [ "$(ls -A certs)" ]; then